tytydraco/yessleep/out/I_found_some_old_emails_from_my_brother_who_used_to_be_an_Arctic_researcher_I_dont_think_hes_my_brother_anymore.md

 I was hit with a wave of nostalgia upon seeing the updates and notifications of old games like Neopets, Maple Story and Club Penguin.

 As I scrolled down, I noticed that there were a bunch of emails in the spam inbox.
-Curious, I clicked on it and discovered that my brother Jack had sent a bunch of emails to me 19 years ago when he went to the Arctic for a research job.
+Curious, I clicked on it and discovered that they were sent by my brother Jack 19 years ago when he went to the Arctic for a research job.

 \_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_